Esece/CodeSamples/System/Net/WebClient.md

 wc.Headers["Authorization"] = "Basic " + encoded;

-wc.Crendentials = new NetworkCredential(username, password);  // this will first make a call for a 401 result (to discover)...
+wc.Credentials = new NetworkCredential(username, password);  // this will first make a call for a 401 result (to discover)...
 ```